Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Experimental Evaluation

+Figs. \ref{fig:MNIST-F}(a)-(d) and Figs. \ref{fig:CIFAR}(a)-(d) show the maximum social welfare controlled by the MMZD strategy compared to that of other strategies on the MNIST dataset and the CIFAR dataset, respectively.
+Due to the model performance, the social welfare in all cases is reduced, but the MMZD strategy still controls the maximum of the social welfare regardless of the strategies adopted by other organizations.
+The above experimental results also corroborate the theoretical derivation in Section \ref{maxwelfare} that individual organizations can adopt MMZD strategies to maximize social welfare.

-Fig. \ref{fig:ZDconverge} plots the expected social welfare changes in each game round, as the organization 1 adopts the MMZD strategy and other organizations employ different strategies.
+Fig. \ref{fig:ZDconverge} plots the expected social welfare changes in each game round, as organization $1$ adopts the MMZD strategy and other organizations employ different strategies.
+It is worth noting that the MMZD strategy works quickly as the expected social welfare converges within seven rounds.
 Fig. \ref{fig:strategies}(a) displays the final result in Fig. \ref{fig:ZDconverge}, which indicates that no matter what kind of strategies other organizations adopt, the social welfare finally converges to a fixed value, verifying the power of the proposed social welfare maximization game.